 Cons: Unclear the amount of multi-material films the product uses or what types it can use specifically.

 Founded in 2007, IntegriCo Composites Inc. manufactures composite products made from recycled plastics to create composite railroad ties.
 Their Louisiana based facility has demonstrated the ability to produce high-volume, quality made IntegriTies™ and secured orders in excess of 400,000 units with various railroad and industrial customers.
 IntegriCo works with Material Recovery Facilities (MRF) and industrial brands across the United States to source the plastic needed for composite manufacturing.
 IntegriCo’s advanced technology can process hard-to-recycle plastic that would otherwise be sent to a landfill or incinerator.

 Pros: Already operating at scale, accepting post industrial multi material waste.

 Cons: Unclear the amount of multi material films the product uses or what types it can use specifically.

 Based in Bielfeld, Germany, Saperatec promotes a micro-emulsion technology that can separate the layers inherent to a multi-layered structure in order to recover each of the individual components.
 This is a five step process:

-- The only currently available technology which can separate plastic layers to create more defined resins.
+- One of a few currently available technologies which can separate plastic layers to create more defined resins.

 - Higher water and energy demand than alternatives as a result of washing and drying requirements.